saambarati/profiles/readme.md

     //do something
     profiles.end('test1') //returns the resulting time between beg/end of 'test1'

-Each test also comes with its own acessor method that is the same as the name of the test, so:
+Each profile also comes with its own acessor method that is the same as the name of the profile, so:

     profiles.beg('test1')
     //do something